Bedtime fading: How to gently move your child’s bedtime earlier

 As it is a very gradual process compared to just shifting it totally all in one go, you should see a lot less kick back which makes it a fairly stress free process.

-1. Assess your child’s current sleep schedule: First take a note of your child’s current wake and sleep times for a few days to find out on average what time they seem to fall asleep and wake up.
+1. Assess your child’s current sleep schedule and bedtime: First take a note of your child’s current wake and sleep times for a few days to find out on average what time they seem to fall asleep and wake up.

 2. Work out your ideal bedtime: Use this average sleep needs table to note how much sleep your child should be getting on average.
 Some children have lower sleep needs, and some have higher, so factor in which you think your child is.
 Then work out what time they realistically need to get up in the morning for school or activities.
 Work back from there with the ideal amount of sleep your child needs to determine their ideal bedtime.